-Regularly scheduled worksite visits are conducted by the Teacher of Record (or a district representative) and documented.
-All required paperwork between the high school and sponsoring worksite is kept on file at the school.
-WBL Credit Bearing Course experience is NOT documented on the student’s Work-Based Learning page in PowerSchool, but entered on the student’s transcript by course code.
-The school guidance department can assist with the correct course code, and any questions can be answered by the CTE Support Team.
+Regularly scheduled work site visits are conducted by the Teacher of Record (or a district representative) and documented.
+All required paperwork between the high school and sponsoring work site is kept on file at the school.
+WBL Credit Bearing Course grade is recorded on the student’s transcript by the School Counseling office, and also documented on the student’s Work-Based Learning page in PowerSchool in the College and Career Readiness section at the top of the page.
+The School Counseling department can assist with the correct course code, and any questions can be answered by the CTE Support Team.

 Use the forms below for WBL for Course Credit